abeginnDev/RenameVsProjekts/README.md

 4. **Watch the Script Work:**
    The script will then:
    - Delete `bin` and `obj` folders.
+   - Remove TFVC bindings from solution files (only in `RenameAndCleanProject.ps1`).
+   - Remove source control files (only in `RenameAndCleanProject.ps1`).
    - Replace the specified old content with new content in all applicable files.
    - Rename files and folders accordingly.